ASIVEMNQUMENI/Image-Retrieval/README.md

 ```sh
 python run.py
 ```
-This will trigger the browser to open automatically
+That will trigger the browser to open automatically
 ---

 ## Features